ivknv/tech-parser/README.md

 tech-parser
 ===========

-Parses articles from 21 site and outputs it into HTML.
+Parses articles from 22 sites and outputs it into HTML.

 You can see it in action [here](http://tech-parser.herokuapp.com).
 And [here's](https://github.com/SPython/web-tech-parser) repo for that Heroku app.